Siberian Pine Chewing Gum

 - Can it be re-used?
 Technically yes, but we don't recommend doing so for hygienic reasons.

 - Must be kept in a cool, but not cold place.
 Place one piece into your mouth, let it warm up and soften for about 10 seconds before chewing.
 Chew for 15 to 20 minutes after a meal or anytime you desire.
 Beautiful on Raw Siberian Pine Chewing Gum is perfectly safe to use whenever you like.

 This gum is 100 percent natural.
 No artificial ingredients.
 No sweeteners.
 No added colors or scents or flavorings.

-My gum is pure resin from the Pinus sibirica - the Siberian pine - with only two other ingredients, and completely natural ones at that-Sea Buckthorn oil and Beeswax.
+My gum is pure resin from the Pinus sibirica - the Siberian pine - with only two other ingredients, and completely natural ones at that-Mint oil and Beeswax.

 Pinus is a large genus, containing over 220 species, including many trees we know in North America by the name pine.
 The Siberian pine is different - not your basic pine tree.
 It grows primarily in northern Russia, from the Urals to Mongolia.
 Despite its wide distribution, it's actually a “threatened species” on major lists issued by biologists.
 (Which is why we cut no trees - we merely “tap” healthy, living trees in the wild, for their resin, thus joining in conservation efforts to preserve this invaluable species.
 Our “tapping” process works rather like gathering maple syrup does in Quebec - preserving trees without harming them by giving commercial incentive to keep the trees alive.)